kevin218/Eureka/docs/source/ecf.rst

 '''''''''''
 If set to ``True`` output will be saved as files for use in S4.
 Setting this to ``False`` is useful for quick testing

+save_fluxdata
+'''''''''''''
+If set to ``True`` (the default if save_fluxdata is not in your ECF), then save FluxData outputs for debugging or use with other tools.
+Note that these can be quite large files and may fill your drive if you are trying many spec_hw,bg_hw pairs.

 hide_plots
 ''''''''''
 If True, plots will automatically be closed rather than popping up on the screen.